mikeanderson0101/algorithm-newsletter/sources.md

 Dead, do not retry: Randian (dormant 2022), ARC Magazine (domain hijacked), BLOK (stalled 2024), Terremoto (English long-form ended 2022).

+**Added 2 Sept 2026.** Momus, ART AFRICA and ArtAsiaPacific had all sat at the rotation ceiling simultaneously across issues 1-4 while nine other verified outlets — including ArtReview, Frieze, Burlington Contemporary and Hyperallergic — went untouched.
+The four names above widen the pool and specifically add regional range the Americas and UK/Europe lists lacked (American South and Caribbean; a second independent Berlin voice).
+See recent-sources.js's "never used" output for which of these, and which existing outlets, still haven't run.

 ## 2. Film Criticism